GEOG/EME 432

 By the end of this Lesson, you should be able to:

-• discuss several ways that industrial, residential, and commercial practices contribute to local GHG emissions;
+• describe several ways that industrial, residential, and commercial practices contribute to local GHG emissions;

-• discuss how local governments, universities, businesses, and environmental, social, and faith-based organizations are each leading local efforts to mitigate GHG emissions;
+• identify ways that local governments, universities, businesses, and environmental, social, and faith-based organizations are each leading local efforts to mitigate GHG emissions;

 What is due this week?